 The U.S. State Department Travel Alerts and Warnings

 The State Department also provides travel warnings for regions it deems dangerous or volatile, advising citizens to avoid the risk of travel there.
-Conditions might include unstable government, civil war, frequent terrorist attacks or a prevalence of violent crime.
+Conditions might include unstable government, civil war, frequent terrorist attacks, or a prevalence of violent crime.
 Because embassies have closed in many of these areas, the federal government can do very little to help Americans who get into trouble.
 Current travel warnings are available at https://travel.state.gov/content/passports/en/alertswarnings.html.

 In addition to offering an ongoing list of nations in “alert” or “warning” categories, the site also provides a search function allowing users to refine information about specific destinations.
 As an added precaution, register your travel plans with the State Department.

 The Smart Traveler Enrollment Program (https://travel.state.gov/content/passports/en/go/step.html) is a free government service provided to U.S. citizens who are traveling to or living in a foreign country.
-STEP allows you to enter information about your upcoming trip so the Department of State can better assist you in an emergency, as well as notify family members of your situation.
+STEP allows you to enter information about your upcoming trip so that the Department of State can better assist you in an emergency, as well as notify family members and friends of your situation.

 What YOU Can Do to Stay Safe

 While no one can be 100 percent sure they won’t encounter trouble when visiting high-risk areas, a number of measures can make a safe trip and return much more likely.
 Here are some tips:

 Except for prescriptions or physician-approved medications, stay away from purchasing or possessing other drugs.
 Illegal substance charges can land you in prison before your case even comes to trial.